sync-different/.github/profile/README.md

 🌈 Contribution guidelines - Check out the contribution [guidelines](https://github.com/sync-different/alt-core/blob/main/CONTRIBUTING.md).

-👩‍💻 Useful resources - you can find our docs in this repo, and in our doc repos. [alt-core-docs](https://www.github.com/sync-different/alt-core-docs)
+👩‍💻 Useful resources - you can find our docs in this repo, and in our doc repos [alt-core-docs](https://www.github.com/sync-different/alt-core-docs)

 🍿 Fun facts - what does our team eat for breakfast?
 Mate 🧉 and dulce de leche, of course.